gmail spamemail blockinginbox cleanup

 What MailMop Does in 3 Minutes:

-1. Analyzes your entire inbox to identify spam patterns and sources
+1. Analyzes your entire inbox to find spam patterns and sources

-3. Enables one-click actions to block, unsubscribe, or delete in bulk
+3. Lets you act with one click to block, unsubscribe, or delete in bulk

 Advanced MailMop Features:

-• Smart Categorization: Separates legitimate newsletters from spam
+• Smart Categorization: Separates real newsletters from spam

 • Safe Unsubscribe: Only uses verified unsubscribe links

-• Bulk Actions: Handle hundreds of senders simultaneously
+• Bulk Actions: Handle hundreds of senders at once

 • Privacy-First: Your emails never leave your browser